lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 Featherpad is a lightweight text editor.

 It supports:
- - tabs
+ - Tabs
- - syntax highlighting
+ - Syntax highlighting
- - autoindent
+ - Autoindent
- - autobracket
+ - Autobracket
- - line numbers
+ - Line numbers
- - search with find/replace
+ - Search with find/replace
- - undo and redo
+ - Undo and redo

 Usage
 ------